fbpx

 But Lindsay, I don’t want to get fired.
 I will get fired if I miss my proposal deadline.

 Yes.
 That is all true.
 I am not telling you to NOT complete your work.
 I am just telling you to complete your assignments and leave at 5 pm.
-I am insistent on deciding a hard stop, specific time to leave each day and then leave.
+I am insistent on deciding a hard stop, a specific time to leave each day, and then leave.
 If that time for you is 5 pm, then make it at 5 pm.
 If it’s 5:30 pm or 6 pm, then leave at that time.

 Why am I asking you to do this?

 First, if you don’t have a set time in your mind that you are going to leave each day, then you will just keep working.
 You will approach your work with no sense of urgency.
-Your mindset will be that you have to stay late so you work speed and concentration will conform to staying late.
+Your mindset will be that you have to stay late so your work speed and concentration will conform to staying late.

 Let’s share some examples.
 Think about which example you relate most with.